Wang Wei (footballer)

-Wang Wei (王伟 (Wáng Wěi); born 22 June 1989) is a Chinese footballer who currently plays as a versatile midfielder or full back for Chinese Super League team Meizhou Hakka.
+Wang Wei (王伟 (Wáng Wěi); born 22 June 1989) is a Chinese former professional footballer who played as a versatile midfielder or full back.

 Club career

 Wang Wei started his professional football career in 2009 when he was promoted to China League Two side Beijing Baxy's first team squad.
 He transferred to China League One side Qingdao Jonoon in February 2014 after a successful trial.
 On 16 March 2014, he made his debut in a 1–1 home draw with Xinjiang Tianshan Leopard.
 He scored his first goal for the club on 29 March 2014 in a 1–1 home draw against Shenyang Zhongze.
 Wang was a regular starter of the club, playing 85 league matches of 90 from 2014 to 2016 and scoring 13 goals.

 On 28 February 2017, Wang transferred to Chinese Super League side Shanghai Greenland Shenhua following Qingdao Jonoon's relegation.
 He made his debut on 3 April 2018 in the fifth group stage match of 2018 AFC Champions League against Kashima Antlers with a 2–2 home draw.
 He made his Super League debut five days later on 8 April, in a 2–0 away win over Beijing Renhe.
 He scored his first goal for the club on 20 May 2018 in a 2–1 away defeat to Tianjin Quanjian.
 On 28 February 2020 he joined newly promoted Qingdao Huanghai on loan for the start of the 2020 Chinese Super League.

 On 22 March 2022, Wang transferred to Chinese Super League club Meizhou Hakka.
-He would go on to make his debut in a league game on 4 June 2022 against Tianjin Jinmen Tiger in a 1-1 draw.
+He would go on to make his debut in a league game on 4 June 2022 against Tianjin Jinmen Tiger in a 1–1 draw.